Overseas Income and the Spouse Visa Financial Requirement

 • Bank statements from the overseas bank for at least 6 months

-• The balance must be at least £16,000 (plus any income shortfall calculation)
+• The balance must be at least £16,000 (plus any income shortfall calculation).
+See our visa fees guide for additional costs

 • Statements must be in English or accompanied by certified translations